OpenCDSS/cdss-app-statemod-python/README.md

 	2. Clone main repository: `git clone https://github.com/OpenCDSS/cdss-app-statemod-python.git`
 	3. `cd cdss-app-statemod-python/build-util`
 	4. Run `./git-clone-all-sm.sh` and follow the prompts to clone related repositories.
-	This will automatically download the remaining repositories locally.
+	This will automatically download the remaining repositories locally if they do not already exist.

 ### Set up a StateMod-Python project in PyCharm ###